ecommerece-best-practies

 Then there’s the growing cryptocurrency crowd.
 Supporting cryptocurrency payments and decentralized finance (DeFi) can appeal to customers who value the transparency, security, and accessibility offered by blockchain technology, compared to traditional finance.

 One thing to keep in mind while allowing crypto-based payment is how the taxation on crypto works in various countries.
-For example, if your website is functional in India and you allow crypto-based payments, you have to abide by the crypto tax laws in India.
-Inform the same to your consumers as well.

 The more payment options your eCommerce store supports, the better.
 When your customers can check out using their preferred payment method, they have one less impediment to purchasing your products.